su2code/su2code.github.io/_tutorials/design_features/Species_Transport/Species_Transport.md

 ```

 `FFD_DEFINITION`: The first input to this option is the FFD-Box name.
 Here simply `BOX` was chosen.
 Following are the 4 (or 8 in 3D) corner points of the FFD box.
 The order of how the points are written is crucial.
 The FFD-box points are addressed via i-j-k indices and for keeping the minimum leftover sanity it of course is highly desirable to have these i-j-k indices align with the x-y-z cartesian axes.
 Or, in case the FFD box sides do not coincide with the cartesian axes, you know how the i-j-k indices work.
 Now assuming FFD-sides align with cartesian axes.
 The first point in `FFD_DEFINITION` has to be the corner point with the lowest x,y,z-value.
 The second point is the point following the x-axes only (i.e. keeping y and z constant).
 Like that the i-index coincides with the x-axes.
-The third point is found following the y-axes (keeping x and z constant).
+The third point is found following the y-axes starting from the previous 2nd point (keeping x and z constant).
 The fourth point is the remaining on that z-constant plane.
 In 3D follow the first point in z-direction and repeat the process on the higher z-plane.
 In 2D the process can be explained simplified by: Start with the point with smallest x,y-value and turn counter-clockwise.

 `FFD_DEGREE`: Determines the number of FFD-Box points per i-j-k-index.
 The degree plus 1 gives the number of points used.
 Note: for ease of manual use it is highly recommended to start with a low amount here.
 Using more once the process is dialed in, is no problem.